The bell tower of Cortina d'Ampezzo

 Cortina's bell tower photographed at night

-The bells of Cortina, however, were saved thanks to the emperor Carlo of Astria who, passing through the Ampezzo area and hearing the sound, decided to save them from the forge, because he loved it.
+The bells of Cortina, however, were saved thanks to the emperor Carlo of Austria, who, passing through the Ampezzo area and hearing the sound, decided to save them from the forge because he loved it.
 In memory of this event, a commemorative plaque was placed on the bell tower door.
-Consider that more than 1048 bells have been forged by the Grassmajer company before the war, but nowadays only nine survive, six of which are in Cortina.
+Consider that more than 1048 bells were forged by the "Grassmajer" company before the war, but nowadays only nine survive, six of which are in Cortina.

 Curiosities